rhymeswithvocal/digital-garden/_notes/fun.md

 > "an exercise in planning -- what is an equidistant park, is there a bathroom, will it rain? ...
 Instead of fun, release is yet another obligation."

+I've definitely felt this myself, the few experiences I've enjoyed during quarantine have been the moments where I'm able to put time aside and do something semi-spontaneous but still positive, safe, and different from my day-to-day.
+It will be interesting to see how our relationship to fun things changes when we're through being in a pandemic.

 ---
 ### Sources, resources, links